-In contrast, under a high-volatility regime, we observe three key features.
-First, the bond flows at risk (BaR) increase more than 10 times their magnitude as the regime switches.
-In fact, its statistical significance changes, becoming statistically significant under the high-volatility regime.
-Second, under the low-volatility one, the coefficients associated with the lowest quantiles lose their statistical significance.
-Under the high volatility regime, all of the coefficients are statistically significant.
-Third, under the lower volatility regime state, on average (i.e., comparing their OLS estimates), the coefficients' magnitudes are smaller, in some cases, as if global investors were nearly oblivious to the global factor.
+Under a high-volatility regime, we obtain notable features.
+The bond flows at risk (BaR) increase about ten times their magnitude as the regime switches.
+In fact, its statistical status changes, becoming statistically significant under the high-volatility regime state.
+Moreover, under the high volatility regime state, all coefficients are statistically significant.
+Under the lower volatility regime state, on average (i.e., when comparing their OLS estimates), the coefficients' magnitudes are smaller, in some cases as if global investors were oblivious to the global factor.

-A central question is whether changes in the magnitude of the coefficients across regimes are statistically significant.
-To explore this question, we consider their individual confidence intervals.
-For the six lowest quantiles and for the two highest ones, we observe that their confidence intervals do not overlap (Figure 8).
-This provides support for the role of a regime-switch in the determination of bond flows.
+A relevant question is whether changes in the magnitude of the coefficients across regimes states are statistically significant.
+To assess this, we consider their individual confidence intervals.
+For the six lowest quantiles and for the two highest ones, we note that their confidence intervals do not overlap (Figure 8).
+This provides support for the presence of a regime switch in the determination of bond flows.

-Several characteristics of the regime model are worth underscoring.
-Given the global macroeconomic conditions in our sample period, the low-volatility regime is much more prevalent and persistent.
-The latter can be measured with the diagonal elements of the transition probabilities matrix.
-In effect, the probability of remaining in this same state is close to 1.
-Assuming that the associated stationary distribution exists, this means that the expected time of permanence in such a regime state is long.
+Several features of the regime switching model are worth underscoring.
+Given the global macroeconomic conditions in our sample period, the low-volatility regime is more persistent.
+This can be measured with the diagonal elements of the transition probabilities matrix of the associated Markov chain.
+In effect, the probability of remaining in this same state is close to one.
+Provided that the associated stationary distribution exists, this implies that the expected time of permanence in such a regime state is long.

-The nature of the regime switch of the VIX could be enticing global investors into having positions in Latin American bonds, as long as the low-volatility regime state prevails.
-Thus, for instance, with low interest rates, the possibility of carry trade, and a low-volatility regime, global investors have an incentive to take positions in an EME's bond.
+The nature of the regime switch of the VIX could be enticing global investors into having positions in Latin American bonds, as long as it remains in the low-volatility regime state.
+Thus, for instance, with low interest rates, the possibility of carry trade, and a low-volatility regime, global investors have an incentive to take positions in EMEs' bond.
 The longer the low-volatility regime is in place, the more global investors will take positions in the EME's local asset.
+In this apparent benign setting, risks could be building up.

-It is worth collecting some of the elements we have discussed and analyzing how they come together in this model.
-First, portfolio managers aggressively compete against one other and are averse to ranking last.
+It is worth recollecting further elements we have discussed and analyzing how they come together in this model.
+First, portfolio managers compete against each other aggressively and, relatedly, are averse to ranking last.
 In addition, GAMs assets under management have increased, the existing low natural interest rates of AEs and, for various reasons, EMEs have greater interest rates.
-All of these factors give place to an intense search for yields based on allocating capital overseas, borrowing from AEs with low interest rates and investing in a EMEs with high interest rates (i.e., carry trade).
+These factors give place to an intense search for yields based on allocating capital abroad, borrowing from an AE with low interest rates and investing in an EMEs with high interest rates (i.e., carry trade).

-In this context, one plausible interpretation is that global investors become "complacent," until the regime switches to the high-volatility state and the bond outflows become more common.
-This is in line with the regime switch affecting the density in significant ways, reflected by changes in the magnitude of the coefficients and the increase in the probability mass under the left-hand tail of the density.
+One plausible interpretation is that global investors become 'complacent' until the regime switches to the high-volatility state and bond outflows become a more common phenomenon.
+This is in line with regime switches affecting the bond flow density in significant ways, as reflected by the changes in magnitude of the coefficients and the increase in the mass under the left-hand tail of such a density.